 If you do this Practice daily for at least two weeks, please do let me know whether or not it was helpful.
 Good luck!

-Copyright © 2016, Rajnish Mago, MD.
+Copyright © 2016 to 2023, Rajnish Mago, MD.
 All rights reserved.
 May not be reproduced in any form without express written permission.

 Disclaimer: The information on this website is intended for general educational purposes only.
 It is NOT intended as a substitute for medical advice.
 Patients must ask the clinicians treating them, Dr. Mago or others, for advice specific to their situation.